413x5/mx-wcc24-rs/game-interface-contract/README.md

 - Accepts any number of funglible token transfers
 - Adds tokens to user's deposits
-- Combines with existing deposits of the same token
+- Adds to existing deposits of the same token

 ```rust
 #[payable]